hudson-and-thames/arbitragelab/docs/source/copula_approach/basic_trading_strategy.rst

 - When :math:`P(U_1\le u_1 | U_2 = u_2) > 0.5`, then stock 1 is considered over-valued.

+Trading Logic
+#############

 Now we define an upper threshold :math:`b_{up}` (e.g. 0.95) and a lower threshold :math:`b_{lo}` (e.g. 0.05),
 then the logic is as follows:

 - If :math:`P(U_1\le u_1 | U_2 = u_2) \le b_{lo}` and :math:`P(U_2\le u_2 | U_1 = u_1) \ge b_{up}`, then stock 1 is
   undervalued, and stock 2 is overvalued.
-Hence we long the spread.
+Hence we long the spread. ( :math:`1` in position)

 - If :math:`P(U_2\le u_2 | U_1 = u_1) \le b_{lo}` and :math:`P(U_1\le u_1 | U_2 = u_2) \ge b_{up}`, then stock 2 is
   undervalued, and stock 1 is overvalued.
-Hence we short the spread.
+Hence we short the spread. ( :math:`-1` in position)

-- If one of the conditional probabilities cross the boundary of :math:`0.5` in relation to its previous time step, then we exit the position, as we consider the position is no longer valid.
+- If both/either conditional probabilities cross the boundary of :math:`0.5`, then we exit the position, as we consider the position no longer valid. ( :math:`0` in position)

-With an input of portfolio price series, a backward-looking window for a simple moving average, and a window for rolling st. deviation, the function will output a dataframe with portfolio price series alongside with the Z-Scores and target quantities of the unit portfolio to hold.
+Ambiguities and Comments
+************************

+The authors did not specify what will happen if the followings occur:

+1. When there is an open signal and a exit signal.

+2. When there is an open signal and currently there is a position.

+3. When there is a long and short signal together.

+Here is our take:

+1. Exit signal overrides open signal.

+2. Flip the position to the signal's suggestion.
+For example, originally have a short position, and receives a long signal, then the position becomes long.

+3. Technically this should never happen with the default trading logic.
+However if it did happen for whatever reason, long + short signal will lead to no opening signal and the positions will not change, unless there is an exit signal and that resets the position to 0.

+For exiting a position, the authors proposed using **'and'** logic: Both conditional probabilities need to cross :math:`0.5`.
+However we found this too strict and sometimes fails to exit a position when it should.
+Therefore we also provide the **'or'** logic: At least one of the conditional probabilities cross :math:`0.5`.

 .. figure:: images/positions_log_prices.png
     :scale: 50 %